 Treatment for Pulmonary Embolism and Blood Clots from Flying

-What You Can Do to Prevent DVT on Long Flights
+How You Can Prevent DVT on Long Flights

 Compression Socks I Recommend

-Ironically – World Thrombosis Day is October 13th – the exact date of my next long haul flight I take.
+Ironically – World Thrombosis Day is October 13th – the exact date of my next long haul flight after this experience

 I will still always love travel, and I will get on many more long haul flights because it is so important to me to see and experience the world.
 However, I will be much more mindful about how I handle long flights and will be much quicker to act on the signs.
 I hope now you will too.